-There are a number of investigators that suggest air pollution contributes to the development of lung cancers.
+Some investigators suggest air pollution contributes to the development of lung cancers.
 Several studies present data that airborne pollutants like diesel exhaust may cause some people to develop lung cancers.
 Researchers estimate that about 5% of lung cancers are due to air pollutants.

 Although much is understood about lung cancers, there are still many things and situations that are unclear.
-For example, it is unclear why some families have a history of individuals with lung cancer and no clear risk factors.
+For example, it is unknown why some families have a history of lung cancer despite no clear risk factors.
 The same is true for some patients who develop lung cancers with no clear risk factors.
-Another occurrence such as drinking water that has high arsenic concentrations may increase lung cancer risk but how the process happens is not clear.
-In addition, why adenocarcinoma in the lungs is more common in nonsmokers than smokers is also not known.
+Drinking water that has high arsenic concentrations may increase lung cancer risk but how the process happens is not clear.
+In addition, the reason why adenocarcinoma in the lungs is more common in nonsmokers than smokers remains unknown.

 Lung Cancer Prevention

-For the majority of lung cancers, prevention is possible if a person never smokes and avoids second-hand smoke.
-For smokers who quit -- within 10 years -- the risk of getting lung cancer drops to about the same risk as if they had never smoked.
+For most lung cancers, prevention is possible if a person never smokes and avoids second-hand smoke.
+For smokers who quit, within 10 years their risk of getting lung cancer drops to about the same risk as if they had never smoked.
 Avoiding other risk factors (for example, certain chemicals or compounds like benzene or asbestos or air pollution) may also prevent some people from developing lung cancers.